The current NI 43-101 technical report for the Shipshaw Property covers 9 mineral claims totaling approximately ~513 hectares.

 The Shipshaw Project is an early-stage rare earth element (REE) and niobium exploration property located in the Saguenay region of Québec, Canada, one of the most mining-friendly jurisdictions globally.
-The property lies only ~5 km south of the Niobec Mine, one of the world’s few operating niobium mines.
+The property surrounds the Niobec Mine, one of the world’s few operating niobium mines.

 Historical drilling and geophysics indicate that the property hosts carbonatite-related mineralization, the same deposit type responsible for many of the world’s major rare earth and niobium deposits.
 Several drill holes from prior exploration campaigns intersected REE mineralization up to 3.7% TREE (Total Rare Earth Oxides) in carbonatite units, along with anomalous niobium values.